aws-amplify/amplify-cli/amplifycli_react_tutorial.md

 # Add Analytics and Storage

 A login screen is nice but now is the time to add some features, like tracking analytics of user behavior and uploading/downloading images in the cloud.
-Start by running `amplify add analyitcs` in your project.
+Start by running `amplify add analytics` in your project.
 Then run `amplify add storage` and select the S3 provider.
 When complete run `amplify push` and the cloud resources will be created.

 Edit your `App.js` file in the React project again and modify your imports so that the `Analytics` and `Storage` categories are included as well as the `S3Album` component, which will be used for uploading and downloading photos.